This post was last updated June 18, 2017.

 US Senate: Likely democrat

 Democrat Senator Debbie Stabenow is expected to seek reelection.
 She won 50-48 in 2000, 57-41 in 2006, and 59-38 in 2012.
 She has mediocre approval ratings.
-Businesswoman Lena Epstein, a Trump campaign official, is running.
-Former Michigan Supreme Court justice Robert Young, Congressman Fred Upton and former state senator Randy Richardville have mentioned interest in running.
+Businesswoman Lena Epstein, a Trump campaign official, former Michigan Supreme Court justice Robert Young, and businessman John James are running.
+Congressman Fred Upton and former state senator Randy Richardville have mentioned interest in running.
+Musician Robert Ritchie (Kid Rock) has teased an interest in running.

 Moderate Republican Governor Rick Snyder is term limited.
 Snyder won 58-40 in 2010 and 51-47 in 2014.
 The favorite for the R nomination is Attorney General Bill Schuette, who is fairly conservative.
 Lieutenant Governor Brian Calley, who inherits Snyder's disadvantages without his advantages (rich outsider, nonpartisan image) is running.
 Calley is tying his campaign to a part-time legislature proposal.
 State senator Patrick Colbeck, a Tea Party favorite, who led the fight for Right to Work, is running.
 Doctor Jim Hines of Saginaw is also running.

 Former state senator Gretchen Whitmer is the early front-runner for the D nomination.
 She faces Detroit health official Abdul Al-Sayed, who is appealing to Bernie Sanders supporters, businessman William Cobbs, and businessman Shri Thanedar.
-Attorney Mark Bernstein and Macomb County Executive Mark Hackel, who are both more moderate, are considering running.
+Macomb County Executive Mark Hackel, who is more moderate, is considering running.
 Liberal attorney Geoffrey Feiger, who was the D nominee for governor in 1998, is considering running.

 Attorney General: Lean Republican